Coleridge-Initiative/big-data-and-social-science/docs/10-ChapterError.md

 For the situations considered in this chapter, the row errors may be of three types:

--   Omissions: Some rows are missing, which implies that elements in the target population are not represented on the file.
+-   **Omissions**: Some rows are missing, which implies that elements in the target population are not represented on the file.

--   Duplications: Some population elements occupy more than one row.
+-   **Duplications**: Some population elements occupy more than one row.

--   Erroneous inclusions: Some rows contain elements or entities that are not part of the target population.
+-   **Erroneous inclusions**: Some rows contain elements or entities that are not part of the target population.

 For survey sample data sets, omissions include members of the target